What is counselling?

 How long does counselling take?

-Your initial session will be 80 minutes.
-If we agree to continue meeting, each session thereafter will be 50 minutes and we meet regularly on a weekly basis.
+At your initial session, we will discuss whether it's appropriate for you to continue with counselling.
+If we agree to continue meeting, we will meet regularly on a weekly basis.
 We decide together the number of sessions that are suitable for you.
 Sometimes a few sessions are enough to provide support through a difficult period.
 If you are looking for more substantial change, more sessions may be appropriate.

 Price